 Protecting Your Vote

-Mis- and disinformation are widespread in elections, which can erode public trust and threaten our democracy.
-Visit Combating Misinformation to find out how to report false claims, and see what we are doing to debunk common misinformation.
+- Combating Misinformation: Find out how to report false claims, and see what we are doing to debunk common election misinformation.

-Find detailed information about pre-election testing of voting equipment to ensure accurate vote counts that North Carolina voters can be confident about at Preparing for Accurate Elections.
+- Preparing for Accurate Elections: Find detailed information about pre-election testing of voting equipment to ensure accurate vote counts.

-Learn about county canvass, the audits that occur after every election, and review the audit reports for previous elections at Post-Election Procedures and Audits.
+- Post-Election Procedures and Audits: Learn about county canvass, the audits that occur after every election, and review the audit reports for previous elections.

 Ways North Carolina voters can help secure our elections:

 - Please register and vote if eligible.
 To make sure it’s up to date, check your voter registration on the Voter Search.

 - Carefully review your selections on your ballot before casting it.
 Remember, once you put your ballot in the tabulator it cannot be retrieved, so it is important to make sure you have selected each desired ballot item.

 - If you encounter any issues when voting, immediately report the issue to a precinct official at the polling place.

 - Advocate for additional state or federal funding for cybersecurity improvements and new voting systems.